Acupuncture

 Acupuncture horses, Acupuncture dogs, Acupuncture cats

-Acupuncture, properly applied, is a deeply holistic therapy and uses needling (or one of several other methods - e.g. electrical stimulation (electroacupuncture), LASER (Acupuncture-by-LASER, cold LASER) and moxibustion) for stimulation of certain 'points' along the meridians.
-These are called 'acupuncture points'.
-The points to be treated, in a given patient, may be located far from the perceived focus of trouble.
-Aquapuncture involves the injection of water, to relieve pain etc. At the AVMC, we also inject vitamins into acupuncture points and have applied the injection of homeopathic medicines into acupuncture points (the specific remedies must be chosen to integrate with the acupuncture treatment).
+Veterinary acupuncture, properly applied, is a deeply holistic therapy and uses needling (or one of several other methods – e.g. electrical stimulation (electro-acupuncture), LASER (Acupuncture-by-LASER, cold LASER) and moxibustion) for stimulation of certain ‘points' along the meridians.
+These points are called ‘acupuncture points'.
+The acupuncture points to be treated, in a given patient, may be located far from the perceived focus of trouble.
+Aquapuncture involves the injection of water, to relieve pain etc. At the AVMC, we also inject vitamins into acupuncture points and have applied the injection of homeopathic medicines into acupuncture points (the specific remedies must be chosen to integrate carefully with the acupuncture treatment, to avoid clashes).

-Point stimulation using electrical impulses is a way of increasing the stimulus applied to acupuncture points.
+Acupuncture point stimulation using electrical impulses is a method employed by vet acupuncturists to increase the stimulus applied to acupuncture points.
 This method is generally very well accepted by all the species treated.
-As can be seen in the picture, the cat is making no attempt to avoid treatment.
+As can be seen in the pictures, the horse and cat are making no attempt to avoid treatment.

-The AVMC offers canine acupuncture (dog acupuncture), equine acupuncture (horse acupuncture) and feline acupuncture (cat acupuncture), although other species are treated, as required (e.g. donkeys, goats, rabbits).
-In individual animals, many chronic and refractory diseases can respond, where conventional medication may have failed.
+The AVMC offers canine acupuncture (dog acupuncture), equine acupuncture (horse acupuncture – pony acupuncture) and feline acupuncture (cat acupuncture), although other species are treated, as required (e.g. donkeys, goats, rabbits).
+In individual animals, many chronic and refractory diseases can respond to acupuncture, where conventional medication may have failed.
 This applies whether acupuncture for dogs, acupuncture for cats, acupuncture for horses, acupuncture for ponies or for other species.

 Equine Acupuncture